Volunteer in Madagascar

 Weather and climate: The climate of Madagascar varies due to the topographic differences and trade winds from the Indian ocean.
 Typically the climate is tropical along the coast, temperate inland and arid in the south.
 There is a wet, warm season from November to April with most rainfall covering the eastern coast.
 There is a cooler, dry season from May to October.
 Temperatures fall between an average of 18°C (64°F) to 30°C (86°F) throughout the year, with the lowest temperature dropping to 12°C (54°F) and highest reaching 36°C (96°F).

 Volunteers need to be 18 years or over, with a great level of fitness and agility to participate.
-All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Madagascar.
-Additional requirements apply for Marine Conservation volunteers, please read the project description below.
+All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ.
+Additional requirements apply for Marine Conservation volunteers, please read the project description.

 Fluency in French or Malagasy is not a prerequisite for the IVHQ Madagascar volunteer program, however we recommend that volunteers learn some basic French and Malagasy prior to departure, as this will help immensely with day-to-day volunteer work (particularly on the Teaching project) and communicating with local people.
 After registering to volunteer in Madagascar, volunteers are provided with a list of helpful French and Malagasy vocabulary and phrases to assist with learning before departing for Madagascar.